wangonya/wangonya/content/post/git-aliases.md

 ```bash
 alias gcm = 'git commit -m'
 ```
-So that instead of doing `git checkout -m "commit message"` you just do `gcm "commit message"`
+So that instead of doing `git commit -m "commit message"` you just do `gcm "commit message"`

 ### Pushing your changes to a remote origin
 ```bash